Table: Logs

 Input: Logs table: +----+-----+ | id | num | +----+-----+ | 1 | 1 | | 2 | 1 | | 3 | 1 | | 4 | 2 | | 5 | 1 | | 6 | 2 | | 7 | 2 | +----+-----+ Output: +-----------------+ | ConsecutiveNums | +-----------------+ | 1 | +-----------------+ Explanation: 1 is the only number that appears consecutively for at least three times.

-Problem Overview: You are given a log of numbers where each row has an id and a num.
-The goal is to return all values of num that appear at least three times consecutively in the ordered log.
-Consecutive means the same number appears in three adjacent rows.
+Problem Overview: You are given a table or sequence of logged numbers.
+The task is to return all values that appear at least three times consecutively.
+Order matters: the same number must appear in three adjacent records, not just three total occurrences.

-Approach 2: HashMap / Dictionary to Count Occurrences and Track Sequences (Time: O(n), Space: O(n))
+Approach 2: HashMap / Dictionary to Count Consecutive Streaks (O(n) time, O(n) space)

 We can use a sliding window approach with a counter to track consecutive numbers as we iterate through the list.